benni18957/benni18957/README.md

 # <img src="benni18957_diadz_git.png"/>
-# for a list of our current public services please visit https://diadz.de
+# For a list of our current public services, please visit https://diadz.de